 We can sum up the purpose of Paul’s weakness like this: securing Paul’s humility and showing Christ’s power.
 That’s why God made sure Paul had weaknesses — to keep him “from becoming conceited” and to give him a more obvious experience of the power of Christ resting on him.

 One Goal for 2014

-What is your goal in 2014?
+What is your goal for the next year?
 I hope it is to be humble and to magnify the power of Christ.
 If it is, then one key strategy is to identify and exploit your weaknesses.

 What does this mean?
 Negatively, it means that we stop complaining (to God and to people) about the things we are constitutionally not good at.
 And, positively, it means that we look for ways to turn our weaknesses into a Christ-exalting experience.